 Customers need to know that even when the next Wannacry, NotPetya, CloudBleed, or Spectre Next Generation threat occurs, their confidential information will be safe in your care.
 By putting in place a continuous security monitoring practice, one that can detect potential threats coming from external and internal sources alike, you can ensure that you will never be left in the dark about what’s happening within your cloud infrastructure.

 2. Anomaly Alerts

-When a security incident happens— and it’s very likely that one will, based on the current threat landscape — you need to demonstrate that sufficient alerting procedures are in place, so that if any unauthorized access to customer data occurs, you can demonstrate the capabilities to respond and take corrective action in time.
+When a security incident happens — and it’s very likely that one will, based on the reality of today’s threat landscape — you need to demonstrate that sufficient alerting procedures are in place, so that if any unauthorized access to customer data occurs, you can demonstrate the ability to respond and take corrective action in time.

 Often, unfortunately, the problem with alerting is that you wind up with a lot of noise from false positives.
-To combat this, you need a process that sounds the alarms only when activity deviates from the norm and defined state of your unique environment.
+To combat this, you need a process that sounds the alarms only when activity deviates from the norm that has been defined for your unique environment.

 Specifically, SOC 2 requires companies to set up alerts for any activities that result in unauthorized:

 - Exposure or modification of data, controls, or configurations

 In short, you must determine what activities would be indicators of threats within your specific cloud environment and risk profile, so you can ensure that you’ll be alerted the moment something happens and that you can take swift action to prevent data loss or compromise.

 Nothing is more important than knowing the root cause of an attack when it comes to response.
 Without that deep contextual insight, how will you know where to begin remediating the issue, especially when you are responding to an active incident?
 Audit trails are the best way to get the insight you need to carry out your security operations.
 They provide the necessary cloud context, giving you the who, what, when, where, and how of a security incident so you can make quick and informed decisions about how to respond.